jrstrunk/portfolio/pages/more-friendly-use.md

 // continue lots of logic
 ```

-It has the same arms as the regular `case` statement above, but the `use` keyword allows us to move the block of the first arm to the current indentation level.
-This provides us with all the typical benefits of a `use-fn` statement, but in a more explicit and flexible manner.
-Not only is it less tokens than the `use-fn` example, but it is easier to follow too!
+It has the same arms as the regular `case` statement above, but the `use` keyword allows us to move the block of the first arm to the current indentation level. `use-case` provides us with all the typical benefits of a `use-fn` statement for error handling, but in a more explicit and flexible manner.
+Not only are there fewer tokens than in the `use-fn` example, but it is also easier to follow.

 This `use-case` syntax can be used in place of all calls to `result.try` within a `use-fn` statement.
 For a larger function call, this may look something like: